MDixey17/goldyrl/README.md

 Corbin Donner - Nut

 ## Purpose
-GoldyRL was designed to allow for communities to track their team's stats and matches in an automated fashion.
-The first iteration required significant manual input and would be inefficient to users.
-With the recent notice of start.gg's API, this has become possible.

-The original community is the University of Minnesota Rocket League club but this bot may be open to extensibility to fulfill the needs of other communities.
+GoldyRL is an Esports Discord Bot that is designed to store competitive match history in any significant event as determined by its users.
+With an original design for Rocket League, it has the capability to store hundreds of competitive matches and rosters to provide quick access to a vast amount of information.

+Some applications for GoldyRL include but are not limited to
+ - Graphic Designers able to obtain matchup information
+ - Statisicians immediately find out matchup history between two rivals
+ - Broadcasters quickly create scenes showing the next team's competitive match history
+ - Casters can get a quick refresher of the last time a team was successful in a competitive environment

+There is no limit to what GoldyRL can't do for the competitive esports community.
+With built-in permission handling to prevent cyber attacks and internet trolls from disabling the program, it is a safe addition to your Discord server.

 ## How To Use
-GoldyRL must be in your Discord server in order for users to have access to its abilities.
-The following roles must also be added and assigned to at least one user in your community
+For GoldyRL to be utilized, it must join your Discord server.
+From there, GoldyRL relies on two important Discord roles to limit user permissions:

- 1. Operations
+1. `Operations`
- Members with this role will have unrestricted access to the database that GoldyRL maintains.
+Any user with this role will have unrestricted access to GoldyRL and its commands.
+Please be very careful with deciding who has this role.

- 2. GoldyRL Master
+2. `GoldyRL Master`
- Members with this role will be able to add new data to the database, but not modify those contents.
+Users with this role will be able to execute all the commands EXCEPT the `/reset` command as that is kept exclusive to `Operations` users.
+However, it is still important to note that Discord server administrators should be careful distributing this role.

+## Commands
+GoldyRL is able to perform several commands successfully.
+Please keep an eye on this README as GoldyRL will only grow more capable of what it can do.

+1. `/addmatch [TEAM_ONE] [TEAM_ONE_SCORE] [TEAM_TWO] [TEAM_TWO_SCORE]`
+2. `/addtournament [TOURNAMENT_SLUG] [EVENT_SLUG]`
+3. `/deletelast [TEAM_NAME]`
+4. `/getdata [TEAM_NAME]`
+5. `/gettournamentinfo [TOURNAMENT_SLUG] [EVENT_SLUG]`
+6. `/list`
+7. `/matchup [TEAM_ONE] [TEAM_TWO]`
+8. `/reset`

 ## Developers - How To Test
 After cloning the repository, please follow these instructions to corectly set up GoldyRL: